Medscape: Next Gen First Peak Free Gating Widget

 My Contributions

-Delivery: Defined user stories and product requirements and oversaw the entirely of the product life cycle
+• Delivery: Defined user stories and product requirements, and managed the full product lifecycle through to launch.

 Previous